 The San Diego City College Diversity Committee will take a lead role in fostering a campus environment that welcomes and respects diverse life experiences.
-It is committed to promoting diversity among the faculty and staff that reflects the diversity of the City College student population.
-The committee will also advance a broader awareness of diversity through the initiation of policy and programs that support the mission, philosophy and institutional goals of San Diego City College.
+It is committed to promoting diversity among the faculty and classified professionals that reflects the diversity of the City College student population.
+The committee will also advance a broader awareness of diversity through the initiation of policy and programs that support the mission, philosophy, and institutional goals of San Diego City College.

 Definition of Diversity

 Diversity includes, but is not limited to, ethnicity, language, culture, national origin, class, race, gender, age, sexual identity, religion, disability, and political affiliation.